garland3/DAQ-logging-UI-for-phidget-temperature/README.md

 This application is a modification of the example program that you can download from phidget.
 ## How to use
 * Install the program
+** Go the NSIS folder
+** Download the newest version
+** You might get a nasty security warning from windows when you install it.
+If you don't think it is safe, then search through the source code here on github.
 * Plug in a Phidget temperature device
 * Run the program
 * Click 'Start Recording Data' to log temperature measurements every 0.5 seconds